• Privacy Policy/Disclaimer

 Soon other Montreal delis and steakhouses began duplicating the recipe for their customers.

 They fell in love with the seasoning and decided to bottle and sell it.
-Originally, they intended to sell the spice blend to restaurants only.
+Initially, they intended to sell the spice blend to restaurants only.

 But even after distributing samples to chefs in restaurants, no orders came.